Synthetic Data Augmentation for Zero-Shot Cross-Lingual Question Answering: Acknowledgments

 \section{Acknowledgments}

-Djamé Seddah was partly funded by the ANR project PARSITI (ANR-16-CE33-0021), Arij Riabi was partly funded by Benoît Sagot's chair in the PRAIRIE institute as part of the French national agency ANR ``Investissements d’avenir'' programme (\mbox{ANR-19-P3IA-0001}).
+Djamé Seddah was partly funded by the French Research National Agency via the ANR project ParSiTi (\mbox{ANR-16-CE33-0021}), Arij Riabi was partly funded by Benoît Sagot's chair in the PRAIRIE institute as part of the French national agency ANR ``Investissements d’avenir'' programme (\mbox{ANR-19-P3IA-0001}) and by the Counter H2020 European project (grant 101021607).